Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 • The jaws are strong.

-• Eyes - small, oval
+• Eyes – small, oval shaped

-• The limbs are straight, parallel.
+• Limbs – straight, parallel.

-• The tail is set high, docked.
+• The tail is set high and docked.

-• Weight - Males should weigh 9-10 kg and females 8-9 kg.
+• Weight – males should weigh 9-10 kg, and females – 8-9 kg.

-• Color - black, zone gray or dark brown with red tan in the areas of the muzzle, chest, limbs, as well as above the eyes and under the tail.
+• Color - black, zone-gray or dark brown with red tan in the areas of the muzzle, chest, limbs, as well as above the eyes and under the tail.

 When choosing a puppy, you need to consider a number of important nuances: